Rim destabilization and re-formation upon severance from its expanding sheet: Introduction

 Considering the crucial role of the nonlinear coupling of the rim with the continuous, unsteady, liquid volume influx from the sheet in shaping the rim's selection of number of ligaments and their droplet shedding, the absence of liquid influx could significantly alter the rim thickness self-adjustment, and the associated selection of number of ligaments, their growth and fragmentation.
 In this paper, we examine the following questions: \begin{enumerate} \item Can we create the conditions of a severed rim to further clarify the role of fluid influx into a pre-formed rim?
 In particular, we aim to determine the effect of interruption of such influx on the evolution of a freely evolving toroidal interfacial structure in radial expansion. \item If so, how does the number of rim corrugations and ligaments evolve upon severance of the rim from the sheet, i.e., upon interruption of fluid influx from the sheet into the rim? \item What is the final fragment number, or associated wavenumber, from such a severed isolated rim in expansion?
 In particular, does it continue to follow the scaling laws inherited prior to severance or do spontaneous capillary re-configurations of the corrugations change the law, i.e., final fragment number? \item On which timescale would a new rim re-from on a radially expanding sheet and how does it depend on the stage of the unsteady sheet expansion? \end{enumerate}

 In answering the first question: we created the experimental conditions enabling the study of a severed rim from an expanding sheet, leveraging a laser-droplet interaction system in two steps: First, a tin microdroplet (diameters of $d_0$=30 and 40\,$\mu$m are considered) is subjected to a laser prepulse (energies in the range of $E_{\textrm{pp}}$=21--62\,mJ) enabling the spherical droplet to morph into a radially expanding sheet, spontaneously forming a rim.
 Second, the rim is detached by vaporizing the thin connecting neck with a second low-energy nanosecond laser pulse.
+We show that the vaporization pulse does not directly influence the fluid mechanics following rim severance.
 We analyze the rim pre and post severance to address the subsequent questions of interest above.
 We image the evolution of the system using stroboscopic imaging coupled with a double-framing camera (with a fixed delay of 650\,ns between frames).
 The advantage of our approach is to be able to time the severance of the rim at different stages of the sheet expansion.
 This is important to probe such unsteady system at various stages of its evolution.
 More on the methodology enabling to design this system is discussed in \S \ref{sec:exp} and the rim release is discussed in \S \ref{res:rimrelease}.